openstack/keystone/README.md

 working on the Keystone source code itself.

-The [dev guide](https://github.com/rackspace/keystone/raw/master/keystone/content/identitydevguide.pdf) is automatically generated from XML and other artifacts in the `doc/guide` folder.
+The [dev guide](https://github.com/rackspace/keystone/raw/master/keystone/content/identitydevguide.pdf) is automatically generated from XML and other artifacts that live in the [OpenStack Manuals project](https://launchpad.net/openstack-manuals).

 To build the Developer Guide from source, you need [Maven](http://maven.apache.org/).
 To build the docs and publish a new PDF:

-    $ cd doc/guide
+    $ cd to folder with the pom.xml file
     $ mvn clean generate-sources && cp target/docbkx/pdf/identitydevguide.pdf ../../keystone/content/identitydevguide.pdf

-The output will go into the `doc/guide/target` folder (the source is in `doc/guide/src`).
+The output will go into the `target` folder (the source is in `src`).
 Output generated is PDF and webhelp.

 ### Editing and Compiling the Admin Guide